 People with UC can reduce their risk of arthritis and joint pain by:

-- Eating a healthful diet: A registered dietitian can help create a suitable anti-inflammatory diet plan.
+- Eating a varied and balanced diet: A registered dietitian can help create a suitable diet plan.

-- Avoiding certain foods: It is best to limit or avoid foods that may aggravate UC symptoms, such as dairy products and high fiber, high fat, or spicy foods.
+- Avoiding certain foods: Some foods may aggravate UC symptoms, such as dairy products and high-fiber, high-fat, or spicy foods.

-- Lowering stress levels: Limiting exposure to stressful situations, seeing a therapist, and learning relaxation techniques, such as meditation, may help.
+- Managing stress: Limiting exposure to stressful situations, seeing a therapist, and learning relaxation techniques, such as meditation, may help.

-- Taking medication as a doctor has prescribed: Always make sure to take all medication as directed to minimize the risk of complications.
+- Taking medication as prescribed: Taking all medication as directed can help minimize the risk of complications.

-Ulcerative colitis is a form of inflammatory bowel disease (IBD).
+Ulcerative colitis is a form of IBD.
 Along with gastrointestinal symptoms, it can cause painful and swollen joints.